tghaleb/kilo-layouts-en/docs/index.md

 ![kilo68](images/kilo68s.svg)

-The international part of it is by using the compose key and the level3/level4 keys are still a work in progress.
+The international part of it is by using the compose key and the level3/level4 keys and are still a work in progress.

 Here are some stats.